 The LG C4 OLED is much better than the Roku Pro Series QLED.
 The Roku has fantastic contrast, but the LG is an OLED, so it has even better contrast for a more immersive dark room experience.
 The Roku is a bit brighter in HDR and much brighter in SDR, but the LG has vastly better reflection handling, so it looks better than the Roku in most lighting configurations.
 Otherwise, the LG offers better image quality across the board, is more accurate, and is overall the far better option for almost anyone.

-The LG C4 has great HDR brightness.
+The LG C4 OLED has good HDR brightness.
 It gets bright enough for most highlights to pop, but it's not bright enough to properly display very bright highlights.
 Still, it delivers an impactful HDR experience.
 Unfortunately, large bright scenes are significantly dimmer than smaller, specular highlights due to its aggressive Automatic Brightness Limiter (ABL).

 These measurements are after calibrating the HDR white point with the following settings: